DCE-RG/DCE-RG.github.io/README.md

 ====================

 ### Abstract
-This is a weakly reading group of Data-Centric Engineering (DCE) group in The Alan Turing Institute.
+This is a weekly reading group of Data-Centric Engineering (DCE) group in The Alan Turing Institute.
 The reading & talk topic is broad from statistical theory, methodology, and application (e.g. stocastic process, optimization, surrogate modelling, etc.).
 Regular time is 11:00am - 12:00am on every Wednesday but it may be changed depends on speakers.
 Please see our schedule below to check detail of reading & talk topics and time.